Entity Framework Extensions ToSelfHierarchyList

 Include boss, but with custom mapping

-If your entity doesn't have navigation property toward boss or employee, it's impossible to use the join expression.
+If your entity doesn't have a navigation property to the boss or employee, it's impossible to use the join expression.

-The ColumnMappings option let you specify yourself the mapping.
+The ColumnMappings option lets you specify the mapping yourself.
 Careful, the column name and not the property name must be used.

 var employees = context.Employees.Where(x => x.Name.StartsWith("Employee_"))